clio-janelia/clio_ingest/README.md

 Apache Airflow was chosen to orchestrate the data processing for a few reasons.
 Processing EM image data for connectomics or other analysis requires several processing steps often with diverse compute, communication, and memory requirements.
-Airflow is well-designed to manage a diversity of different types of compute or "operators" and providing for automatic retries on failures.
-It also has a great substrate to try to organize these diverse steps into a cogent execution model.
-There are other tools that can manage data on compute clusters such as Spark and Google Dataflow; however, many of the operations required in our pipeline are very simple, batch-oriented compute.
+Airflow is well-designed to manage a diversity of different types of compute or "operators" and provide for automatic retries on failures.
+It is a good substrate to try to organize these diverse steps into a cogent execution model.
+There are other tools that can process data using multiple workers such as Spark and Google Dataflow; however, many of the operations required in our pipeline are very simple, batch-oriented compute.
 Furthermore, Airflow can call these other technologies for parts of the pipeline that might better utilizee those technology stacks.
 Finally, Airflow is well supported and documented and provides a good web UI for debugging